Diradicaloid

 Biradicaloids or diradicaloids are molecules with two radical electrons that have significant interaction with each other.
 The two unpaired electrons are coupled and can either form a singlet ground state (antiferromagnetic coupling) or a triplet ground state (ferromagnetic coupling) (Figure 1).

 Figure 1.
 The occupation of 2 orbitals with 2 electrons results in 6 different electronic configurations.
 These configurations need to be considered to describe the singlet and triplet states of a diradical species.

 This is in contrast to "disbiradicals," where the two radical electrons have no significant interaction and act independently as isolated radical species.
 Diradicals are characterized by their diradical character, commonly quantified using an indicator $\gamma$.
 In the limit of fully degenerate frontier molecular orbitals, $\gamma$ approaches a value of 1, representing 100% diradical character.
 However, diradicaloids have a small gap between the highest occupied molecular orbital (HOMO) and the lowest occupied molecular orbital (LUMO) and thus can be described as having incomplete diradical character, generally corresponding to a value of $\gamma$ between 0.20 and 0.80.
 Diradicals have historically been characterized as transient species describing the transition state of a bond breaking and/or making process, but recently, the introduction of steric strain to prevent bond formation and substitution of carbon atoms with main-group elements have been found to significantly stabilize diradical species, leading to their isolation and structural characterization.
 However, these modifications decrease diradical character, leading these species to be more properly designated as diradicaloids.
-Diradicaloids have found applications in small molecule activation, molecular switching, nonlinear optics, and spintronics.
+Diradicaloids have found applications in small molecule activation, chemical synthesis, molecular switching, nonlinear optics, and spintronics.